 How do I survive the divorce with children?

 It is important to remember that children as just as emotionally effected by divorce.
 Take care to not involve them in the process to the best of your ability.
 And, take care of yourself.
 It is impossible for you to care for your children if you do not care for yourself, first.

 What should I tell my family and friends about my divorce?

 It is up to you what you wish to share with your friends and family members.
 This is a difficult time and details are personal.
 Allow your loved ones to support you when you need it, but do not feel pressure to take anyone’s advice if that advice goes against your wishes.

 Can you give some examples of other professionals we might need for divorce proceedings?

 One of the most common experts that’s needed in a divorce and family law proceeding is the custody expert.
 So oftentimes when parents are having disputes over child custody and parenting time, arrangements or plans, well, they need to get some type of psychological forensic expert involved who is there to perform a best interest custody evaluation.
 So the expert comes in and they meet with the parties, they meet with the children, they meet with them individually, they meet with them in combination, and they render ultimately a report, and that report gives ultimately recommendations about how custody and parenting time should be decided.
 And the judge weighs whether or not that report should help make a decision.
 Also forensic accountants render reports as to business valuations or tracing of assets.
 We also find appraisers for assets such as pensions or personality.
 There are a whole host of experts.
 When you go and you meet with your divorce and family law attorney, that particular expert will meet with you and talk to you about the relevant additional professionals who might be needed in your specific case, given the issues in your matter.

 Ready to talk about your situation and get answers to your burning questions?
-Schedule a free consultation:
+Schedule an initial consultation: